pantheon-systems/documentation/source/_docs/free-https.md

 ### Is caching behavior changing?
 All of the behavior you’d expect stays the same on the Global Edge.
-Install Pantheon Advanced Page Cache on your Drupal 7, Drupal 8, or WordPress site to take advantage of Surrogate Keys (aka cache tags).
+Install Pantheon Advanced Page Cache on your Drupal 7, Drupal 8, or WordPress site to take advantage of Surrogate Keys (aka Cache Tags).

 ### Is Extended Validation supported?
 No, please contact us if you require Extended Validation.